May 4, 1920

 “Which table, sir?”

 “The one closest to the biggest bookshelf.”
 Martinek said as he grabbed his suitcase and walked past a taxidermied wolpertinger.
-The little light in the house and the effect of shadows (just when I thought this place was too dark to have shadows) seemed to give the creature a sorry look on its face even though it was supposed to look like it was taking off like a majestic angel.
+The little light in the house and the effect of shadows (just when I thought this place was too dark to have shadows) seemed to give the creature a sorry look on its face even though it was supposed to look like it was taking off like an angel.

 I realized the great difference between my shady master and the bright light outside, and worried about what could happen if my master were to walk into it without anything protective.